 Agnes died on 25 February 1920 and is buried in the Church of England section of the Mount Duneed Cemetery.
 Ewing died on 1 June 1925 and is buried with her.
 Their daughter Annie who died on 22 May 1914 is buried with them.
 Ewing Blyth Drive, a road which runs south from the Barwon Heads Hotel, is named after him.
 Many of their descendants still live in the district.

 The Mount Duneed Post Office was on the crest of the hill in Torquay Road, Mount Duneed.
-The house was named Kirriemuir after Jane's birth place in Scotland.
-The house was burnt in the 1944 fire and replaced with a later style of house — photo contributed by Russ Preston
+The house was named Kirriemuir after Jane's birth place in Scotland — photo contributed by Russ Preston

 John Doherty was born in 1825 in Van Diemens Land.
 In 1853 he married Bridget Mary, daughter of Pat and Cath Mcinnaray (this is the name given on Bridget's death record, although it is McNerney on her marriage record).
 Bridget was born in Limerick, Ireland.
 John and Bridget had the following children:

 Frederick — born 30 August 1854, died 31 March 1862

 Patrick William — born 1855, married Susan Cleverly (1859-1948), died 22 May 1932